usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 > [See demo full screen](https://michael-crum.com/ThreeJS-Raymarcher/2d_sdf_combine.html)

 Another popular and immensely satisfying method is to interpolate between SDFs.
-This gives the effect of melting the primitives together, and is called a smooth union.
+This gives the effect of melting the primitives together and is called a smooth union.

 <iframe src="https://michael-crum.com/ThreeJS-Raymarcher/2d_interp.html" title="2D Demo"></iframe>